protocol/nft-website/docs/tutorial/end-to-end-experience.md

 # End-to-end experience

-In this tutorial, you will go from zero to creating a freshly minted NFT token and storing it on IPFS with the help of services like [nft.storage](https://nft.storage) and [Pinata](https://pinata.cloud).
+In this tutorial, you will go from zero to creating a freshly minted NFT token and storing it on IPFS using services like [nft.storage](https://nft.storage) and [Pinata](https://pinata.cloud).

 Since IPFS isn't a blockchain, we'll be leveraging the power of the Ethereum blockchain for this guide.
 However, the steps described here can just as easily be applied to other blockchains.

 ## How IPFS helps

-When an NFT is created and linked to a digital file that lives on some other system, _how_ the data is linked is very important.
+When an NFT is created and linked to a digital file that lives on some other system, _how_ the data is linked is extremely  important.
 There are a few reasons why traditional HTTP links aren't a great fit for the demands of NFTs.

 With an HTTP address like `https://cloud-bucket.provider.com/my-nft.jpg`, anyone can fetch the contents of `my-nft.jpg`, as long as the owner of the server pays their bills.
 However, there's no way to guarantee that the _contents_ of `my-nft.jpg` are the same as they were when the NFT was created.
-The server owner can easily replace `my-nft.jpg` with something completely different at any time, causing the NFT to change its meaning.
+The server owner can easily replace `my-nft.jpg` with something different at any time, causing the NFT to change its meaning.

 This problem was demonstrated by an artist who [pulled the rug](https://cointelegraph.com/news/opensea-collector-pulls-the-rug-on-nfts-to-highlight-arbitrary-value) on NFTs he created by changing their images after they were minted and sold to others.